 The library staff have implemented a phased re-opening plan, designed to be incremental and dynamic to the conditions on campus and in the community.

 In the current phase of our plan, the library is open to all, with most library services and levels of access restored.
-As of June 22, 2021, the campus entered COVID-19 Alert Level 1 Green.
+As of November 5, 2021, the campus entered COVID-19 Alert Level 1 Green.
 At Level 1 Green, face masks are required in classrooms, laboratories, and studios, as well as during individual appointments with students in enclosed, personal faculty and staff offices.
 The CDC encourages individuals to wear face masks in all indoor spaces, regardless of vaccination status, if the community level is HIGH, as indicated by the CDC COVID-19 Community Levels by County Map.

 Everyone is required to follow campus policies outlined on the Being Community website.

-In COVID-19 Alert Level 0 Blue, seating and study rooms on all floors are available on a first come, first served basis.
+In COVID-19 Alert Levels 0 & 1, seating and study rooms on all floors are available on a first come, first served basis.

-In COVID-19 Alert Level 0 Blue, collections on all floors are open for browsing.
+In COVID-19 Alert Levels 0 & 1, collections on all floors are open for browsing.
 We encourage library users to wash hands before and after using collections.

 Collections on all floors are open for browsing.
 Please wash your hands before and after using library materials.

 You may also request print books by clicking the "Place Hold" button displayed in the library's online catalog, or by sending a list of titles to email@example.com.
 Retrieval may take up to one business day.
 Library users may choose to pick up materials at the library Circulation Desk, or have them delivered to their SPO (students) or office (faculty/staff).
 A Hold Shelf notice will be sent by email once items are available.